Best Foods to Eat for Seniors with a Cold

 Citrus

-In addition to chicken noodle soup, orange juice is an often-recommended remedy for colds.
-This is due to the high levels of vitamin C. Lemons, oranges, and limes are great sources of this vitamin.
+In addition to chicken noodle soup, orange juice is an often recommended remedy for colds.
+This is due to the high levels of vitamin C. Lemons, oranges, limes, and other citrus fruits a good source of this vitamin.
 Squeeze them into your dishes, enjoy low-sugar juices, or have orange slices as a snack.

 Garlic